NorCal & Beyond Events

 The panel discussion focusing on environmental justice funding and government partnerships was an inspiring session on SJSU's funding model for CommUniverCity, their anchor institution program working in partnership with the City of San Jose.
 CommUniverCity is a nationally recognized place-based community engaged learning model that operates in about 1.5 mile radius around SJSU.
 It has been working with San Jose City and other organizational partners for 15 years.
 With a $670,000 annual budget, they are able to involve 5,000+ low-income residents and 1,700 SJSU students per year in a long-term investment responding to community priorities.
 During the panel, the presenters shared how they have successfully funded their own EJ work and attendees identified common challenges that they should address moving forward and how to improve collaboration.
 The panelists included Katherine Cushing (CommUniverCity’s Executive Director), Imelda Rodriguez (CommUniverCity’s Community Director) and Michael Gonzalez (City of San Jose Environmental Services).
 This event was hosted by SJSU and the Environmental Justice & the Common Good Initiative at Santa Clara University.

-The South Bay Food Justice Collaborative's submitted a comment to contribute to SCC board of supervisors meeting agenda item #10 regarding the Food, Agriculture and Health Access Initiative (FAHAI) Referral and a report back that took place online on september 1st, part of this agenda packet.
-Christopher Bacon worked with an intern Katherine Omalley on this policy doc, and also collaborated with colleagues from La Mesa Verde, Second Harvest Food Bank, Stanford and others with the goal to build more equity into the emergency food security response and also try to build back a more sustainable food system
+The South Bay Food Justice Collaborative submitted a comment to contribute to the SCC Board of Supervisors meeting agenda item #10 regarding the Food, Agriculture, and Health Access Initiative (FAHAI) Referral and a report back that took place online on September 1st, part of this agenda packet.
+Christopher Bacon worked with an intern Katherine Omalley on this policy doc and also collaborated with colleagues from La Mesa Verde, Second Harvest Food Bank, Stanford, and others to build more equity into the emergency food security response and also try to build back a more sustainable food system.

 Research team Iris Stewart- Frey, Chloe Gentile-Montgomery and Meghan Adams presented a few maps and ideas regarding data and communities at two meetings that TRT and Catholic Charities convened on August 12 and 14 for Modesto Disadvantaged Unincorporated Communities.